 What is Plantur 39?

-Let’s look in depth at what Plantur 29 shampoo has to offer, and whether it’s a good solution for female hair loss.
+Let’s look in depth at what Plantur 29 shampoo has to offer, and whether it’s a good treatment option for female hair loss.

 Plantur 39 makes a wide range of hair loss products, including shampoo.
-The products are mostly marketed in Europe and the UK, but they are also available for purchase in the US.
+The Plantur products are mostly marketed in Europe and the UK, but they are also available for purchase in the US.

 Before the menopause, hair roots are protected by high levels of female hormones (estrogen).
 After the menopause, estrogen levels will decline and the impact of male hormones (testosterone) will increase.